theodorsm/trex-scripts/README.md

 Check that your hardware is supported on the [official support page](https://core.dpdk.org/supported/cpus/).

+**NOTE:** A CPU of at least 4 threads is required, and for best performance ensure each memory channel has at least one memory DIMM inserted (more performance configurations can be found [here](https://doc.dpdk.org/guides/linux_gsg/nic_perf_intel_platform.html)).

+*This setup can be done on virtual machines but some extra configuration may have to be done, check the documentation for your virtual host and the other links provided in this guide. ([VM drivers](https://doc.dpdk.org/guides/nics/e1000em.html))*.

 ## 1. OS

-Any Linux distribution could be used, but Arch was used when creating this guide.
+Any Linux distribution could be used, but Arch was used when creating this guide (RHEL/Fedora is also widely supported).
 Ideally you should have a completely clean system, but it is not required.

 For installing Arch follow the [wiki guide](https://wiki.archlinux.org/index.php/installation_guide).